What You Need to Know About Computer Hardware Engineer

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.

-In 2016, there was an estimated number of 73,600 jobs in the United States for Computer Hardware Engineer.
+There were about 73,600 jobs for Computer Hardware Engineer in 2016 (in the United States).
 New jobs are being produced at a rate of 5.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Computer Hardware Engineer by 2026.
-There will be an estimated 5,100 positions for Computer Hardware Engineer per year.
+The BLS estimates 5,100 yearly job openings in this field.

 The states with the most job growth for Computer Hardware Engineer are North Dakota, Tennessee, and Washington.
 Watch out if you plan on working in Minnesota, Idaho, or Oklahoma.
 These states have the worst job growth for this type of profession.